TimDSF/CSE348T/README.md

 This is the official git repository of **Computer Science and Engineering 348: Algorithm NonAnalysis course funded by Association for Computing Machinery of Washington University in St. Louis** for the aim of preparing for ___International Collegiate Programming Contest___, also known as ___CSE348:ANA_WUACM_ICPC___, whatever that means.

+For practicing in your own time, we recommend https://codeforces.com, and https://open.kattis.com.

 ## Schedule - Saturday 12PM - 3PM

 1. Feb/22 - Data Structure